 Do I need a license to use canSAR?

 No. canSAR is freely available to all cancer researchers, both

 Why is canSAR called 'canSAR'?

-international community describing various aspects of web protocols are ignored by IE and often
+community describing various aspects of web protocols are not

-by canSAR, many of the techniques implemented use technoligies that are not
+of the techniques implemented use technoligies that are not